Skip to main content

 Rachel has extensive experience conducting behavioral science research, implementing health communication efforts, and evaluating public health interventions.

-Rachel currently leads the evaluation of the CDC Foundation’s mental health communications campaign, How Right Now, to assess the campaign’s reach, engagement, and impact with teachers and school staff.
-She has worked on the campaign since its inception during the COVID-19 pandemic in 2020 and previously served as the partnership liaison and project manager for the project.
+As a part of NORC’s Center for Health Communication Science, Rachel has led and contributed to multiple health communication projects including mixed-methods evaluations of public health campaigns and studies to understand the impact social media on health behavior.
+She previously led an evaluation of the CDC Foundation’s mental health communications campaign, How Right Now, to assess the campaign’s reach, engagement, and impact with teachers and school staff.
+She worked on the campaign since its inception during the COVID-19 pandemic in 2020 and previously served as the partnership liaison and project manager for the project.

 She has contributed to numerous projects during her career at NORC including moderating focus groups to assess older adult perceptions of CDC’s Fall Prevention Planning tool, conducting formative research to inform the Kansas Department of Health and Environment’s COVID-19 vaccine campaign, developing case studies to illustrate the impact of CDC’s Adult Immunization program, managing a nationally representative study of Head Start’s Disability Services Coordinators for the Office of Planning, Research and Evaluation, and evaluating Y-USA’s ForeverWell Expansion project.